sahilt10/ObjectDetectionMotionDepth/README.md

 # ObjectDetectionMotionDepth
-Detects Objects using fine-tuned YOLO model and calculate absolute depth using stereo vision
+Detects Objects using fine-tuned YOLO model and calculates absolute depth using stereo vision